What Flatulence Really Means for Your Health (And 6 Juices to Stop It)

 It is not uncommon for patients with eating disorders (anorexia nervosa, bulimia) to be particularly stressed by these symptoms.

-Causes of Flatulence/Wind
+Causes of Flatulence/Gas

 One of the main reasons why flatulence and putrefaction happen is because of an imbalanced intestinal flora.
-The colon’s friendly bacteria have been depleted from years of eating meat, milk and dairy products (except yoghurt), processed foods, or bad eating habits.
+The colon’s friendly bacteria have been depleted from years of eating meat, milk and dairy products (except yogurt), processed foods, or bad eating habits.
 Taking a course of antibiotics and medications can also cause the same situation.

 Excessive flatulence, constipation, diarrhea and other digestive problems can develop due to lack of good bacteria in the guts.
 Lactose intolerance and allergic reactions to milk also increase gas output by about eight times.